ardalis/ardalis-com-gatsby/beta/content/blog/2024-year-in-review.md

 Now on to the various categories...

-## Blogging œï¸
+## Blogging ✍️

 Blogging continues its slide into obscurity.
 In 2024 I had just 18 new articles, which is down from 20 in 2023.
 I think part of the reason for this is that I've been focusing more on video content.
 I also tend to get more immediate feedback on video content, even though it's more effort to create, and there are vanity metrics like YouTube subscribers which offer more of a dopamine hit than page views on a blog.
 In 2023 I had 20 articles so this is a slight decrease.

 In 2025 I think I'll keep my goal pretty modest and aim for 1-2 new articles per month.
 I'm already behind, but hopefully I'll be able to hit the 12-24 range.
-Last year my goal as only 12 for the year, which I did hit, so yay for that I guess. ðŸ˜
+Last year my goal as only 12 for the year, which I did hit, so yay for that I guess. 😁

-### Google Analytics ðŸ "ˆ
+### Google Analytics 📈

 I very rarely even look at Google Analytics for my blog anymore.
 Probably the last time I did so was when I was writing my 2023 year in review post.